Personal profile

 Research interests

-Dr. Joseph Seemiller's research focuses on understanding non-motor aspects of Parkinson's disease.
-Specifically, he seeks to better understand cognitive impairment in Parkinson's disease, including factors that increase and decrease risk of cognitive impairment.
+Dr. Joseph Seemiller's research focuses on understanding the non-motor aspects of Parkinson's disease, with an emphasis on neuropsychiatric symptoms.
+Specifically, he seeks to understand the factors that predict, modulate, or alter the risk of developing changes in cognition, personality, motivation, and psychosis.

 Clinical interests